sdiehl28/baseball-analytics/MLB_Data_Overview.md

 ### Field Names

-The field names in both datasets are based on standard baseball statistic abbreviations.
+The field names in both datasets are based on standard baseball abbreviations.
 See for example: https://en.wikipedia.org/wiki/Baseball_statistics.

 The field names have been changed as little as possible to remain familiar.
 Field name changes include:

 * columns in different CSV files with the same meaning, now have the same column name
 * CamelCase is converted to snake_case
 * '2B' and '3B' are changed to 'double' and 'triple' to make them valid identifiers
-* Retrosheet's 'gdp' is changed to match Lahman's 'gidp'
+* Retrosheet's 'gdp' is changed to 'gidp' to match Lahman
-* Retrosheet's 'hp' is changed to match Lahman's 'hbp'
+* Retrosheet's 'hp' is changed to 'hbp' to match Lahman

 ### Data Wrangling